-Best Open-Back Headphones For Mixing
+Best Open-Back Headphones For Mixing For 2025

 Over the years, we have seen the release of a lot of open-back headphones.
 From audiophiles to casual listeners, this type of principle offers a lot of qualities for a variety of sonic scenarios.
 If you’re unfamiliar with open-backs, they’re over-ear headphones with open grills on the earcups.
 This allows sound to be pushed inward and outward from the diaphragm, resulting in a sound signature that has the opportunity to reveal a more spacious image.
 It’s almost like having a speaker attached directly to your ears.
-These are headphones meant for a more homely environment, not to be taken out on your morning commute for example.
+These are headphones meant for a more homely environment, not to be taken out on your morning commute, for example.

 Open-back headphones occupy many different price ranges.
-There are affordable models like the Grado SR80e, and uber-high-end headphones like the Focal Utopia, or Final D8000 Pro.
+There are affordable models like the Grado SR80e, and uber-high-end headphones like the Focal Utopia, or Final Audio D8000 Pro.
 No matter the price, each headphone will always have its own quirks and specific uses.
 Today, we will be looking at open-back headphones as a tool for sound mixers.
 What are the advantages, and which models best get the job done?

 Open-Back Vs Closed Back For Sound Mixing